2020–21 Eastern Kentucky Colonels men's basketball team

 The 2020–21 Eastern Kentucky Colonels men's basketball team represented Eastern Kentucky University in the 2020–21 NCAA Division I men's basketball season.
-The Colonels, led by third-year head coach A. W. Hamilton, played their home games at McBrayer Arena within Alumni Coliseum in their 73rd and final season as members of the Ohio Valley Conference.
-EKU joined the ASUN Conference on July 1, 2021.
+The Colonels, led by third-year head coach A. W. Hamilton, played their home games at McBrayer Arena within Alumni Coliseum in Richmond, Kentucky in their 73rd and final season as members of the Ohio Valley Conference (OVC).
+Eastern Kentucky joined the ASUN Conference on July 1, 2021.

 Previous season

-The Colonels finished the 2019–20 season 16–17, 12–6 in OVC play to finish in fourth place.
+The Colonels finished the 2019–20 season 16–17, 12–6 in OVC play, to finish in fourth place.
 They defeated Tennessee State in the quarterfinals, before losing to Belmont in the semifinals.